 To facilitate flexibility within the physical workplace itself, flexible office spaces have become an invaluable asset in providing the necessary amenities to keep employees connected and engaged.
 These workspaces go beyond traditional desk and cubicles to offer coffee shops, gyms, and even bars, giving employees everything they need to make their time at work enjoyable as well as productive.
 In addition, these facilities provide a sense of community that helps improve motivation within the workplace.
 By taking care of all aspects related to working, flexible offices deliver an efficient solution for both businesses and employees alike, enabling them to focus solely on their job without worrying about additional tasks.

-This new legislation marks an acknowledgement on the evolution of working styles, and opens the door to a real shift in job design and hiring practices.
+While not ratified just yet, proposal of this legislation marks an acknowledgement on the evolution of working styles, and opens the door to a real shift in job design and hiring practices.
 With 55% of employees willing to leave their role for another with better flexibility, it is not a question of if, but when will businesses implement measures to accommodate changing employee preferences.
 Businesses will benefit from a well-planned strategy to ensure that flexible working arrangements are managed effectively.
 It’s clear this phenomenon is here to stay; employers should fully embrace this change, adapting to remain ahead of the curve.